data-and-visualization/blogdown2-rfun/content/post/2017-11-06-fall-2017-r-workshops.md

 description: 'A brief recap with resource links for the R workshops we presented earlier this fall'
 ---

 This fall the [Data & Visualization Services Department](https://library.duke.edu/data) hosted a five-part workshop series on the R programming language.
-Our goal:  to introduce basic tools and packages using R as a functional and practical data science tool.
-To that end we approach R using the free RStudio IDE, an intent to make reproducible literate code, and a bias towards the [tidyverse](https://tidyverse.org).
-We believe this context enables and reinforces workflow, analysis and reporting that can be seen in the light of reproducible data science.
+Our goal: introduce R as a language for modern data manipulation by highlighting a basic set of packages that enable functional and practical data science.
+To that end, we approach R using the free RStudio IDE, an intent to make reproducible literate code, and a bias towards the [tidyverse](https://tidyverse.org).
+We believe this tool-set and approach sets a context that enables and reinforces workflows, analysis and reporting.
+This approach is good for highlighting work best verified through the lens of reproducible research.

 ## Resources

-The following list is a link to each workshop's resources.
+The following listicle includes links to each workshop's resources.
 Whenever possible we include links to a streaming video recording, slides and lecture notes, shareable datasets and R code.

 1. **Introduction to R**: Data Transformations, Analysis, and Data Structures
     - [Streaming Video](https://library.capture.duke.edu/Panopto/Pages/Viewer.aspx?id=651c273a-f1b0-485b-bf47-6bd61e304020)